greenorbitspace/hub/userguide/content/en/docs/glossary/d/data-granularity.md

 ---
 title: Data Granularity
 ref: data-granularity
+weight: 1
+exported_at: '2025-06-16T15:03:32.693680+00:00'
-description: Data granularity refers to the level of detail or precision of data collected and stored in a database or dataset.
-It indicates how finely the data is broken down, with finer granularity providing more detailed information, while coarser granularity offers a more general overview.
+definition: Data granularity refers to the level of detail or precision of data within a dataset.
+It indicates how fine or coarse the data points are, affecting the analysis and insights that can be derived from the data.
+Higher granularity means more detailed data, while lower granularity indicates more summarized or aggregated data.
-notion_page_id: 214d6625-c679-807d-a5bc-e03aa93c6462
-exported_at: '2025-06-16T14:23:43.492683+00:00'
 tags:
 - Research
 - Standards
-category:
+id: GL149
+categories:
 - Space & Technology
-id: GL149
 ---